 - Existing documents and content must be adapted to the new design.

 - Future-proof any design relaunch to minimize workloads later.

 empower® will help with all those challenges.
 Learn how in our blog post “4 Corporate Design Relaunch Challenges in MS Office Programs".

 Also, find out how to Update PowerPoint presentations with 2 clicks in our article about corporate design relaunch.

-As the above-mentioned challenges show, there is a lot to do especially operationally around MS Office programs during a rebranding. empower® delivers well thought-out software solutions that remove roadblocks standing in the way of implementation and make it easy for people to make the switch effortlessly.
+As the above-mentioned challenges show, there is a lot to do especially operationally around MS Office programs during a rebranding. empower® delivers well-thought-out software solutions for rebranding that remove roadblocks standing in the way of implementation and make it easy for people to make the switch effortlessly.

 Our add-ins ensure that the new corporate design is implemented on all levels.
-For example, existing presentations can be transferred to your new corporate design with just 2 clicks.
+For example, you can easily transfer existing presentations into your new corporate design.
 That saves a lot of valuable working time because existing presentations do not have to be redesigned and redeployed; instead, people can update their own presentations quickly and in compliance.
 Content creators can concentrate fully on content and do not have to bother with operational tasks.